 One thing is certain: Remedial action must be taken urgently so that valuable traffic is not lost and your customers are not attacked.

-If you don’t want to waste any time, and want to protect your website visitors please contact me for immediate help.
+If you don’t want to waste any time, and want to protect your website visitors please contact me for immediate professional help & cleanup.

 Common Domain names actively used in WordPress redirects